TomPark2000/Ecommerce.Inisghts-Linear.Regression/README.md

 ## Evaluation of Model Predictions

-The model predicted what the the Y values would be for the the test data.
+The model predicted what the Y values would be for the the test data.
 I plotted out the Predicted Values and the Actual Values on a scatter plot and from this visualization, it seems that the model did pretty well.
 For context, a perfectly diagonal line would indicate a perfect model on the test data.

 ![](images/LR_pred.png)